minkyu-choi04/A_Neural_Algorithm_of_Artistic_Style/README.md

 # A Neural Algoritm of Artistic Style
-Pytorch reproduction of the paper ["A Neural Algoritm of Artistic Style"](https://arxiv.org/pdf/1508.06576.pdf "Paper Link")
+Pytorch reproduction of the paper ["A Neural Algoritm of Artistic Style"](https://arxiv.org/pdf/1508.06576.pdf "Paper Link").
+Some improvements are made by adopting ideas from ["A Learned Representation for Artistic Style"](https://arxiv.org/pdf/1610.07629.pdf)
+1. Zero-padding is replaced with mirror-padding.
+2. Transposed convolution is replaced with up-sampling and covolution.

 ## Dependencies
 ```